Neighborhood-Community Partnership Award

 - The project or activity must have been carried out during July 1, 2020 to November 5, 2021.

-- A Nomination Form must be completed and submitted by the new deadline of January 31, 2021.
+- A Nomination Form must be completed and submitted by the deadline of November 5, 2021.

 - There is no limit to the number of nominations that can be submitted by any one individual or group.